CarissaThomas/react-101/README.md

-## Creating a new React project
+## Creating a new React project using NPM

-create-react-app my-react-project
+* create-react-app my-react-project
-cd my-react-project
+* cd my-react-project
-npm start
+* npm start